njb-fm/univalent-tools/README.md

 -----

 ## なにこれ
-えーなんだろこれ。簡単に言うとBashとかで動くシステム設定用ソフトでーす。
+Well, what's this???
+To put it simply, it's a system configuration software that works with Bash and so on.
-Alter Linuxのi3-wm版に搭載されているヤツに影響されて「こんなのがあるといいなー」みたいな考えで作りました。
+Inspired by the i3-wm version of Alter Linux, I thought, "I wish I had something like this."

-以下の事を行なえます。
+This script can do:
-- 画面設定 (ARandR)
+- Display setting (ARandR)
-- ネットワーク設定 (Network Manager)
+- Network setting (Network Manager)
-- 音声設定 (PulseAudio Volume Control)
+- Audio Setting (PulseAudio Volume Control)
-- パッケージ管理 (Pacman)
+- Package Management (Pacman)
-	- 全てのパッケージの更新
+	- Update all packages
-	- パッケージの検索
+	- Search packages
-	- パッケージの導入
+	- Install packages
-	- パッケージの削除
+	- Remove packages
-	- パッケージの詳細の表示
+	- Show packages details
-	- キャッシュの削除
+	- Clean caches
-- 時刻設定 (NTP)
+- Time setting (NTP)
-	- 標準時間帯の変更
+	- Change time zone
-	- NTPによる時刻の同期
+	- Sync time with NTP
-	- ハードウエアクロックへの書き込み
+	- Write to hardware clock
-	- NTPの有効化及び無効化
+	- Enable or disable NTP

-## 依存パッケージ
+## Dependencies
 - arandr
 - networkmanager
 - ntp